SdMusic/Ms-3/readme.md

 # User Stories
 Users of the site should be able to:
-Access this site on any device (mobile, desktop or laptop) browse all cocktail recipes view the details of the recipe including ingredients and method add their own cocktail recipes including a URL to show a image of their creations edit their cocktail recipe delete recipes that they have created delete their account be able to log out of their account after using the service search the database using key words allowing them to search cocktail name, ingredient or category
+- Access this site on any device (mobile, desktop or laptop)
+- Browse all cocktail recipes
+- View the details of the recipe including ingredients and method
+- Add their own cocktail recipes including a URL to show a image of their creations
+- Edit their cocktail recipe
+- Delete recipes that they have created
+- Delete their account
+- Be able to log out of their account after using the service
+- Search the database using key words allowing them to search cocktail name, ingredient or category

 ___

 # Design
 The site is designed using standard bootstrap with overlaying custom CSS to style the colour scheme.
 All recipes are displayed on cards showing the image, cocktail name, ingredients and method.
 Each page contains a matching navigation bar and branded image.

 # Framework.
 - Bootstrap